vTg2208/portfolio-VV/README.md

    ```
    The optimized files will be in the `dist/` directory.

-## 🌐 Deployment

-1. **GitHub Pages**:
-   - Build the project using `npm run build`.
-   - Deploy the contents of the `dist/` folder to the `gh-pages` branch.
-   - Enable GitHub Pages in the repository settings.

 ## ✨ Live Demo

-Experience the live version of this portfolio here: [Portfolio-VV Live Demo](https://vtg2208.github.io/portfolio-VV/)
+Experience the live version of this portfolio here: [VV-Verse](https://vtg2208.github.io/portfolio-VV/)

 ## 🤝 Contributions